zpatten/ztk/README.md

 - **ZTK::Benchmark**

   Benchmark your code and optionally display messages and/or an "activity" indicator (i.e. spinning cursor).
-Read more at [ZTK::Benchmark](http://zpatten.github.io/ztk/ZTK/Benchmark.html) documentation.
+Read more at the [ZTK::Benchmark](http://zpatten.github.io/ztk/ZTK/Benchmark.html) documentation.

+- **ZTK::Command**

+  Execute local commands controlling STDOUT, STDERR and STDIN as needed.
+Read more at the [ZTK::Command](http://zpatten.github.io/ztk/ZTK/Command.html) documentation.

+- **ZTK::Config**

+  Use Ruby based configuration files with easy.
+Inspired by Chef's mixlib-config.
+Read more at the [ZTK::Config](http://zpatten.github.io/ztk/ZTK/Config.html) documentation.

 - **ZTK::DSL**